happysat/Express-AM6-AM8/README.md

 30 January<br>

-T2-MI Multistreams with the Russian package appear to have completely migrated to the Express AM6 53° East.
+T2-MI Multistreams with the Russian package appear to have completely migrated to the Express AM6 53° East.<br>
-The channels in T2-MI were originally intended for DTV-T2 terrestrial broadcasting in Novorossia.
+The channels in T2-MI were originally intended for DTV-T2 terrestrial broadcasting in Novorossia.<br>

 27 January<br>